 If you want a solid blackberry hedge, we suggest planting them at 5 plants per metre in a staggered double row, with 33 cms between each plant along the row and 40cms between the rows.

-The native blackberry is one of the fastest growing large shrubs in the country.
-It will grow almost anywhere apart from very wet sites, although its shallow root system allows it do well on raised banks near streams and lakes.
+The native blackberry is one of the fastest-growing large shrubs in the country.
+It will grow almost anywhere apart from very wet sites, although its shallow root system allows it to do well on raised banks near streams and lakes.
 The heart of a bramble bush is underground, sending up new canes every year from just below the soil.
-This makes it almost impossible to kill a blackberry by cutting it back: you have to dig it up or use weed killer.
-Although blackberries can be a troublesome weed to some gardeners, a dense thicket of brambles provides first class accommodation for all sorts of birds and small animals.
+This makes it almost impossible to kill a blackberry by cutting it back: you have to dig it up or use a weed killer.
+Although blackberries can be a troublesome weed to some gardeners, a dense thicket of brambles provides first-class accommodation for all sorts of birds and small animals.

-Brambles are very thorny.
-They are self fertile and produce crops of fruit for several weeks in late summer and autumn.
+Brambles are self-fertile and produce crops of fruit for several weeks in late summer and autumn.